rparak/Object_Detection_Synthetic_Data/README.md

 $ ../user_name> pip3 install harvesters
 ```

-The program for obtaining the raw image (2D) from the Photoneo sensor can be found below.
-This program can also be used for other types of Photoneo scanners (XS, S, M, L, etc.)
+The program for acquiring the raw 2D image from the Photoneo sensor can be found below.
+This program is compatible with various types of Photoneo scanners, including XS, S, M, L, and more.

 ```bash
 $ ../src/Camera/Collection> python scan.py
 ```

-After scanning the environment, we get the raw image without adjusting the contrast and brightness.
-To adjust the contrast {alpha} and brightness {beta} of each image, we use the histogram clip function.
+After scanning the environment, we obtain the raw image without adjusting the contrast and brightness.
+To adjust the contrast 'alpha' and brightness 'beta' of each image, we utilize the histogram clip function.

 A program to adjust the contrast {alpha} and brightness {beta} of the raw image can be found below:
 ```bash